 Deutsch: Haarstyling / Español: Estilismo de cabello / Português: Estilização de cabelo / Français: Coiffure / Italian: Acconciatura

 Hairstyling in the fashion context refers to the art and practice of designing, arranging, and shaping hair to enhance an individual's appearance or complement a particular outfit or fashion statement.
-It is a critical aspect of personal style and overall fashion, playing a key role in how individuals express their identity and how trends are defined and communicated in the fashion industry.
+It is a critical Aspect of personal style and overall fashion, playing a key role in how individuals express their identity and how trends are defined and communicated in the fashion industry.

 Description